faizancodes/Resume-Matcher/README.md

   - **In the attached `Software Engineer Intern Job Postings.csv` file, there are 4 columns in particular to review:**

+    **The values in the csv file are based on my resume and the description of the values listed below are based on my findings**

       - **Keyword Similarity:** This is a calculation of how similar the most common words in your resume are with the most common words in the job description.
           - Values > 60 mean you have very effective keywords for the particular position
           - Values 50 <= x <= 60 mean you have good keywords for the position